moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 In this setting you can add up to 10 files as a background image for the login page.
 One of these images will be picked randomly and delivered when the user visits the login page.

+### Course edit button

+With this setting you can add an additional course edit on / off button to the course header for faster accessibility.
+This the same way as it was displayed before theme_boost.

 Further improvements to Boost core theme
 ----------------------------------------